northyg/code_jam/README.md

 * These are fun, optional projects, that are part of the Code Jam "club" where I work.
 * Currently reading through Grokking's Algorithms
   * https://www.manning.com/books/grokking-algorithms

+ * Update: Code Jam club is currently on hiatus